apify/apify-docs/sources/platform/schedules.md

 | 5        | month        | 1 - 12                         | , - * /   | no       |
 | 6        | day of week  | 0 - 7 <br/> (0 or 7 is Sunday) | , - * /   | no       |

-For example, the expression `30 5 16 * * 1` will start an actor at 16:05:30 every Monday.
+For example, the expression `30 5 16 * * 1` will start an Actor at 16:05:30 every Monday.

 The minimum interval between runs is 10 seconds; if your next run is scheduled sooner than 10 seconds after the previous run, the next run will be skipped.